Razaekel/noise-rs/README.md

 fn perlin4<T: Float>(seed: &Seed, point: &Point4<T>) -> T;
 ~~~

+**OpenSimplex Noise**

 OpenSimplex noise is a slower but higher quality form of gradient noise.
 ~~~rust
 fn open_simplex2<T: Float>(seed: &Seed, point: &Point2<T>) -> T;
 fn open_simplex3<T: Float>(seed: &Seed, point: &Point3<T>) -> T;
 ~~~

+**Fractional Brownian Motion**

-Fractional Brownian Motion is a way of combining multiple versions of a noise function to create a richer and more varied output.
+Fractional Brownian Motion is a way of combining multiple octaves of a noise function to create a richer and more varied output.
+It can theoretically be used with any noise function, but it tends to only produce good results with gradient noise functions.

 Example:
 ~~~rust